 8. Helping prevent cancer

-As you can see, fennel has been used for centuries in cleansing herbal teas to promote good overall health.
-And with advances in science that have proved the beneficial effects of the plant, fennel is more popular than ever as a cleanser and detoxifier.
-Add fennel-based tea to your daily routine and you can enjoy the full range of health benefits too.
+In more modern times, advances in science have proved the beneficial effects of the plant, fennel is more popular than ever as a cleanser and detoxifier.
+Add fennel-based tea to your daily routine and you can enjoy the full range of fennel tea benefits too.